elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 42
 ```

-Capture syntax `&()`can also be used for creating anonymous functions.
-This type of syntax will be discussed in Chapter 8.
+The capture syntax [`&()`](/docs/stable/elixir/Kernel.SpecialForms.html) can also be used for creating anonymous functions.
+This type of syntax will be discussed in [Chapter 8](/getting-started/models.html).

 ## (Linked) Lists